Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Downgradings along simple roots and associated -actions

 At this point, to obtain the minimal bandwidth of Table \ref{tab:minBW}, it is enough to look at the tables in \cite[p.
 250-275]{bourbaki6} for the decomposition of the fundamental weights in the basis of simple roots.
+Moreover, we can generalize the previous result to the context of arbitrary RH variety, thanks to the linearity of $\sigma_i$.